-The Oika Practice Course is an entry-level program for cultivating an enhanced relationship with nature.
+The Oika Practice Course (not to be confused with Oika for Artists) is an entry-level program for cultivating an enhanced relationship with nature.
 It is a place-based journey of cosmic, ecological, and personal self-discovery.
 With nature as our guide, this course also generates new sources of creativity, friendship, joy, well-being and wisdom.
 This course is as big as the cosmos and will expand your sense of self as far as your imagination can take you.

 Why Should I take an Oika Practice Course?

 People should take this course for the same reason they would take any health or intellectual self-improvement course such as meditation, Yoga, surfing or other active retreats.
 You can also expect to re-align with nature, find community (including non-human friends), get in shape, improve wellness, and create new peace of mind.

 This course is designed for anyone 21-years or older (we have other programs for kids, teens and early-career adults).
 Oika Practice works particularly well for mid-career professionals and those open to low-impact physical challenges but high-impact emotional and intellectual stimulation.

 An Oika Connector is someone from the local place with a particular interest in nature, health or outdoor subjects.
 An Oika Connector takes the course for free.
 The Connector will communicate in advance with the instructor and facilitator to help advertise and assemble a cohort of 10 students to take the Oika Practice course.
 The Connector then works with the Instructor and Facilitator during the course to help organize and administer the class.
 After taking an Oika Practice course, an Oika Connector becomes eligible to apply to be an Oika Facilitator.